Zest Theatre and Half Moon co-production

 Making the Show

 Over the last few years tension has risen in our communities.
 We've seen fear of difference spill over into hate, both globally and closer to home.
-We've felt concerned, yet totally powerless; unsure of what we can do to actually change things.

 Have a read of these blogs to find out more about the process and what we discovered: